chainflip-io/chainflip-backend/api/bin/chainflip-ingress-egress-tracker/README.md

 # Usage

-Using a websocket client, here is an example interaction with the tracker (`wscat`` is used in this case):
+Using a WebSocket client, here is an example interaction with the tracker (`wscat`` is used in this case):

 1. The tracker is started with no parameters, which will connect it to localnet: